gitlabhq/terraform-provider-gitlab/docs/resources/tag_protection.md

----
-page_title: "GitLab: gitlab_tag_protection"
-description: |-
-  Protects a tag by assigning access levels to it
----

 # gitlab\_tag\_protection

 This resource allows you to protect a specific tag or wildcard by an access level so that the user with less access level cannot Create the tags.